-- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and - tax expenses are annually paid based on the company results. - Inspection of the company's records until 2014 was carried out.
+- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and tax expenses are annually paid based on the company results. - Company's records were inspected for the years from 2011 till 2014 and the taxes due were paid.

-The company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax returns accompanied by payroll records and adjustments, Inspection of the company's records until 2018 was carried out.
+- The company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax returns accompanied by payroll records and adjustments, Inspection of the company's records until 2018 was carried out.